What are some signs of Isolation of Resident?

 If you suspect your loved one has been a victim of isolation, you should act as soon as possible to protect your loved one from further harm and ensure their rights are respected.
 Report the abuse to a local ombudsman, or to Georgia Healthcare Facility Regulation: the organization which oversees nursing home regulation in Georgia.
 After reporting the abuse, consider contacting a lawyer for a consultation in order to find out how to best represent your loved one’s interests and protect their legal rights.

-When reporting the abuse or consulting with a Georgia nursing home abuse lawyer, be specific, and explain why you suspect your loved one is a victim of isolation.
+When reporting the abuse or consulting with one of our Georgia nursing home abuse lawyers, be specific, and explain why you suspect your loved one is a victim of isolation.
 You may also want to ask your loved one about it so you have all the information, and discuss the situation with them as appropriate.

 Depending on the circumstances, you may find it necessary to move your loved one to a different nursing home where they will receive better care.
 Whatever you decide, make sure to respect your loved one’s wishes and do what is best for them.